vinders/pandora_toolbox/_examples/01_base_window/README.md

 ```

 A boolean value is returned by each of this function:
-* true: prevent default system action for this event.
+* *true*: prevent default system action for this event.
-* false: allow default system action for this event.
+* *false*: allow default system action for this event.
-It may not ring any bell right now, but it will come in handy in the next section.
+It may not ring any bell right now, but it will come in handy in a later section.

 The various event handlers can be registered before displaying the window:
 ```cpp